Slins-23/neural-network/README.md

 ### (Optional) Filtering a comma-delimited dataset
 > The following are valid comparison operators: `==`, `!=`, `<`, `<=`, `>=`, `>`

-Here you can filter out samples from the dataset by making comparisons using the comparison operators above.
+Here you can filter out samples from the dataset by making comparisons using the comparison operators listed above.
 This works for both independent and dependent variables.
 You can also do it multiple times.
 The filtered variables do not need to be the independent or dependent variables, as long as they are in the dataset.

-1. Select which variable(s) to filter, by typing in the variable name, with no whitespace and separated by commas if filtering more than one variable at once.
+1. Select which variable(s) to filter, by typing in the variable(s) name, while separated by commas if filtering more than one variable at once.
    > i.e. 'area_m2', 'area_m2,price_brl', 'lat,lon', etc...
 2. Type the target number which will be compared against the given variable
-3. Type a valid comparison operator (one of `==`, `!=`, `<`, `<=`, `>=` or `>`)
+3. Type in a valid comparison operator (one of `==`, `!=`, `<`, `<=`, `>=` or `>`)
 4. Type in `y` to keep filtering or `n` to continue the script.
 ---